Q How do I know I can trust you with my company’s money?

 A No, afraid not.
 This low price offering is only possible where the balance sheet is simplified right down to just a bank balance, nothing else.
 You’ll need to sort this with your accountant prior to getting us involved to liquidate.

 Q I need some expert tax advice surrounding the liquidation, can you help?

-A We have a good understanding of the generic tax rules which will apply in the majority of situations, and have written various articles on our site.
-However, we will not get involved in your personal tax situation, so you’ll need to put any specific queries to your accountant.
+A We have a good understanding of generic tax rules which apply in most situations, and have written various articles on our site.
+However, we will not get involved in your personal tax situation, nor can we give any guarantees, so you’ll need to put any specific queries to your accountant.